-- Solar photovoltaic converts sunlight into electricity by the use of solar cells usually made of semiconducting material which exposed to light will generate electricity. - Solar thermal can consist of: - a) solar thermal-electric plants, or - b) equipment for the production of heat for sale (hot water or steam)
+- Solar thermal can consist of:

+- a) solar thermal-electric plants, or

+- b) equipment for the production of heat for sale (hot water or steam)

 6. Tide/Wave/Ocean

 Mechanical energy derived from tidal movement, wave motion or ocean current and exploited for electricity generation.